go-east/machine-learning-competitions/README.md

-# Computer Science contests with prize money
+# Computer Science / ml contests with prize money

 Welcome to our open-source GitHub repository!
 This project aims to compile information and resources about all the financial machine-learning related competitions across the globe.
 It is a community-driven initiative, and we're open to contributions from everyone.